 The national donation will support hunger-fighting initiatives, supplying 34 trucks to 20 food banks in communities hit hard by the recession.
 The trucks’ destinations include Feeding America network food banks in 19 cities and local communities nationwide.
 With the new trucks, food banks can transport up to 1.5 million pounds of food -- the equivalent of 1,171,185 additional meals -- annually.

 JPMorgan Chase has given nearly $9 million to help food bank and hunger related programs over the past 10 years, not including the recent donation to Feeding America.
 Chase’s donation to Feeding America will cover the costs of purchasing and operating food delivery trucks in the following communities: Atlanta, Dallas, Detroit, Denver, Ft.
 Worth, Houston, Indianapolis, Jacksonville, Los Angeles, Mesa, Miami, Milwaukee, New Orleans, Newark, Orlando, Phoenix, Seattle, Tampa, Wilmington.

-PHOTO CAPTION: (From left) Thomas Mantz, Executive Director of Second Harvest North Florida; Lt.
+PHOTO CAPTION: (From left) Thomas Mantz, Executive Director of Nourishment Network North Florida; Lt.
 Derrick Mitchell, Executive Director of the Police Athletic League; Greg Beliles, executive from JPMorgan Chase’s Jacksonville operation.

 Complete Photo Gallery

 Chase is the U.S. consumer and commercial banking business of JPMorgan Chase & Co.
 (NYSE: JPM), which operates more than 5,100 branches and 15,000 ATMs nationally under the Chase brand.
 Chase has 146 million credit cards issued and serves consumers and small businesses through bank branches, ATMs and mortgage offices as well as through relationships with auto dealerships and schools and universities.
 More information about Chase is available at www.chase.com.